5 Things You Need to Know About Cassava Flour

 This is the holy grail characteristic of cassava flour.
 Unlike other gluten-free flours such as almond or coconut flour, cassava flour is very mild and neutral in flavor.
 It’s also not grainy or gritty in texture – rather, it’s soft and powdery.

 These qualities, along with the fact that it can be replaced on a 1:1 basis with wheat flour in many recipes, make cassava flour a preferred flour for gluten-free, grain-free baking and cooking.
 It’s also a great nut-free flour.

-Here are some of my favorite cassava flour recipes :
+Here are some of my favorite cassava flour (and yuca) recipes :

 Have you cooked with cassava flour yet?
 I’d love to hear your thoughts!